-I began tinkering on piano from about age 12.
-I taught myself to play Bass guitar in 1981 and began playing in top-40 and pop cover bands a couple of years later, and then continuously over a period of about a 15 years.
+I began tinkering away on a piano from my early teens.
+I taught myself to play Bass guitar in 1981 and began playing in top-40 and pop cover bands a couple of years later, and then continuously for over a decade afterwards.

-I also learned to play saxophone and it is still one of my most favorite instruments to play.
-I also enjoy playing acoustic guitar and strumming along to my favorite pop and folk tunes.
-I'm also learning the harmonica and having lots of fun jamming on some basic gospel & pop songs, simple Christmas carols, and a few Beatles tunes, etc. I have an in-depth understanding of music theory and am keen to share my knowledge with learners who are currently at beginner or intermediate level, and who are wishing to expand their musical knowledge.
+I also play saxophone and it's still one of my most favorite instruments to play.
+I also enjoy playing acoustic guitar and the harmonica, and get lots of enjoyment out of jamming to along to my favorite Beatles, pop, folk, & gospel tunes, etc. I have an in-depth understanding of music theory and am keen to share my knowledge with learners who are currently at beginner or intermediate level, and who are wishing to expand or accelerate their musical knowledge and development.

 How to learn the notes on your BASS: